Kingston Construction Accident Lawyers – Frequently Asked Questions – Video

 Can I Still Recover Damages If I’m Partially At Fault For My Construction Site Injury?

-If you are partly at fault for your injury while working at a construction site, you may still be able to recover against the property owner or the general contractor.
+If you are partially at fault for your injury while working at a construction site, you may still be able to recover against the property owner or the general contractor.

 The law imposes, in some situations, strict liability against the property owner or the general contractor.
-And strict liability means that even if you are partly at fault, the general contractor or the property owner must maintain one hundred precent liability if they fail to provide you with adequate safety devices.
+And strict liability means that even if you are partially at fault, the general contractor or the property owner must maintain one hundred percent liability if they fail to provide you with adequate safety devices.

 Now, there are some situations where strict liability doesn’t apply.
 So for if example, the construction worker fails to utilize safety equipment that were supplied to him or her.
 If that happens, there can be an offset with comparative negligence.
 So if the construction worker failed to attach their harness to a scaffold or fixed object, and the scaffold itself wasn’t safe, then the contractor or the property owner should share in some level of liability.